kanzitelli/rnn-starter/README.md

 #### Useful services/methods

 - `navigation` - a service where some of navigation configuration takes place in (such as default options).
 - `translate` - a service that brings an easy integration of localization for an app by using [i18n-js](https://github.com/fnando/i18n-js) and [expo-localization](https://github.com/expo/expo/tree/master/packages/expo-localization).
-You can see an example of `en` and `ru` localizations in `Example` screen.
+- `api` - a service where API-related methods are located.
 - `onStart` - a service where you can write your own logic when app is launched.
 For example, you can increment number of `appLaunches` there.

+#### Design system

+This starter is using [RN UI lib](https://github.com/wix/react-native-ui-lib) as a design system, UI toolset and a source of ready-to-go components.

-- `configureDesignSystem()` - a method where all settings for an app's design system is taking place.
-You can customize there colors, schemes, typegraphy, spacings, etc. Now you can add as much theme modes as you want.
+`configureDesignSystem()` - a method where all settings for an app's design system is taking place.
+You can customize colors, schemes, typegraphy, spacings, etc. Located at `src/utils/designSystem.tsx`.

 https://user-images.githubusercontent.com/4402166/148626964-fc07acf6-1c38-44fc-a392-f933bd5f4d19.MP4